 Improving the health of children through both medicine and changes in their environment is something 2019 KUEC graduate 23-year-old Thaius Boyd is working toward.
 After receiving his Professional Science Master's in Environmental Assessment this May from KUEC, the Eudora, Kansas native is one step closer to his dream.
 He plans to take the environmental studies knowledge he learned with him as he begins his medical degree at the University of Minnesota Medical School this fall.

-The oldest son of a university professor and mechanical engineer mother, Boyd earned his undergraduate degree at nearby Haskell Indian Nations University in Lawrence where his father works and younger brother, Siam, and sister, Jasmine, currently attend.
+The oldest son of a university professor mother and mechanical engineer father, Boyd earned his undergraduate degree at nearby Haskell Indian Nations University in Lawrence, Kansas where his mother works and younger brother, Siam, and sister, Jasmine, currently attend.
 While on campus, Boyd was active in Graduates United by Indigeneity and encourages other students to get involved on campus.
 Boyd’s Academic Success Coach Terri Woodburn said Boyd is a stand-out student in her program.

 “Thaius is an excellent student who came to our graduate program from Haskell Indian Nations University,” Woodburn said.
 “He is taking a unique career path that will combine his environmental training with a medical degree.”

 Find out more about Boyd’s inspiring plans for the future.

 Q: What is a typical day in your life like?

 A: My typical day starts off with a morning run, as I am an ultra-marathoner.
 After that, I study for classes and work on my capstone project.
 Subsequently, I head to class for lecture and capstone meetings, then I finish the day meeting up with friends and colleagues before heading home.